SnowyMouse/chimera/README.md

 on questions I have received or questions I *might* receive that I feel are worth answering in a readme.

+- [Will Chimera run on my system?]
+- [Can I use Chimera under a license besides GNU GPL version 3?]
+- [Why does Halo's gamma setting not work when Chimera is installed?]
+- [Why is there no auto updater?]
+- [Why do I get an error when joining Custom Edition servers with modded maps?]

 ### Will Chimera run on my system?